ibpdas/ValueLine/README.md

 - confidence levels
 - now / next / later priorities

-It makes early change visible — a key trigger for confidence and alignment.
+> It makes early change visible, a key trigger for confidence and alignment.

 ### 3.2 What ValueLine requires from leaders